1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 “Affiliate” means a company, corporation, individual, partnership or other legal entity that directly or indirectly controls, is controlled by, or is under common control with a Party to this Agreement.
 For purposes of this definition, “control” means direct or indirect ownership or control of more than fifty percent (50%) of the voting interests of the subject entity;

-“APISandbox Tenant” means a Non-Production Tenant identified as an “API Sandbox Tenant” (or its equivalent, if renamed) on the applicable Order Form.
+“API Sandbox Tenant” means a Non-Production Tenant identified as an “API Sandbox Tenant” (or its equivalent, if renamed) on the applicable Order Form.
 “Non-Production Tenant” means a Tenant the use of which is restricted to processing non-production data solely for evaluation and/or testing.
 “Tenant” means a single, discrete operational environment within Zuora’s SaaS environment in which Customer may use the Service.
-“Production Tenant” means a Tenant that Customer is permitted to use to process live data for production use in accordance with the applicable Order Form;
+“Production Tenant” means a Tenant that Customer is permitted to use to process live Customer Data for production use in accordance with the applicable Order Form;

 “Content” means the audio and visual information, documentation, software, products and services contained in or made available via the Service, other than Customer Data and Customer Confidential Information;

 “Customer Data” means any data, information or material received by the Service from Customer or Customer’s Users in the course of accessing or using the Service;

 “Intellectual Property Rights” means rights under any copyright, patent, trademark, trade secret and other intellectual property laws worldwide;